Benjamin-VOyles/activedirectory-onpremises/README.md

 1.Create the first VM, name it DC-1 as in Domain Controller and use Windows server 2022 (2 VCPUs or more are reccommended) and create.

 2. Create another vm Naming it Client-1 making sure it is with in the same network as your first VM using Windows 10.
 Click Create.

 *IMPORTANT!!*

 3. Make sure to set the Domain Controler VM IP address to static.

 4. Go to Networking and then Network Interface, from IP Configurations change the VM IP address from dynamic to static.

 5. Confirm both VMs have a connection.

 6. Use Remote Desktop to login to Client-1.
-Then run the command prompt Ping DC-1 (Insert the private ip address) and then add -t for an infinite ping.
+Then run the command prompt Ping DC-1 (Insert the Private IP Address) and then type after the Private IP Address -t for an infinite ping.

 7. Next, log in to DC-1 with Remote Desktop and click the start button and search firewall.
 Open up Windows Firewall under advanced settings inbound rules and sort protocol section, search for icmpv4, allow via Enable Rule